 Yoga in the west is widely practiced as a gentle and effective form of fitness training.
 The deeper philosophical foundations of yoga are found in the ancient writings of the Vedas, Upanishads, and other spiritual texts of India in the form of Sanskrit mantras.
 The ancient art of Sanskrit chanting transmits the deepest experience of yoga, or union, through sound and vibration.

 Sanskrit mantras dissolve duality, or the seer/seen distinction.
 They bring us into the experience of being interconnected with all and eventually to the truth of our oneness with all.
-They speak of our wholeness.
+They transmit the experience of our wholeness.

 It is a language of light,